zehfernandes/screeener/README.md

 <div align="center" markdown="1">
 <img src="docs/logo.png" alt="Screeener!
 Screens to keynote magically" width="500"><br/>
-Use this app to insert a bunch of images to a keynote file, using the mockup you choose.
+Use this app to insert a bunch of images to a keynote file, using the mockup you choose.<br/>
 </div>

 ## Get Screeener!